amirkolta/wikipedia-analytics/README.md

 ## **Setup**

-* Note: Feel free to skip all that and jump straight to https://young-smoke-8670.fly.dev/
+* Note: Feel free to skip all that and [click here](https://young-smoke-8670.fly.dev/)

 1. First you'll need to make sure that you have `rbenv` and `yarn` installed.